iuni-cadre/cadre-website-content/pages/06.resources/03.documentation/default.md

 main: true
 ---

-CADRE is seeded with the Web of Science and Microsoft Academic Graph.
-Below is documentation that will help users begin to work with each.
+Below is documentation that will help users begin to work with each of our datasets.

 ##### Web of Science #####
 If you'd like to start investigating the WoS dataset, check out the following: